particle-iot/docs/src/content/reference/device-os/firmware.md

 To set the Power Manager configuration, create a `SystemPowerConfiguration` object and use the methods below to adjust the settings:

+{{note op="start" type="note"}}
+The Power Manager API is the recommended way to configure charging and input power settings.
+It's a small, curated subset of the settings available on the underlying [`PMIC`](/reference/device-os/api/pmic-power-management-ic/pmic-power-management-ic/) (bq24195) class, below.
+The Power Manager settings are re-applied to the PMIC at boot and whenever `System.setPowerConfiguration()` is called, so directly changing a PMIC register that also has a Power Manager equivalent will be overwritten the next time the Power Manager runs.
+See the note at the top of the [PMIC](/reference/device-os/api/pmic-power-management-ic/pmic-power-management-ic/) section, below, for more information.
+{{note op="end"}}

 ---

 {{note op="start" type="note"}}